Published: January 18, 2022

 22. Shopify’s headquarters are in Ottawa, Canada.

-Instead of Palo Alto, where thousands of other tech-related companies can be found, Shopify started up in Ottawa, Canada.
+Instead of Palo Alto, where you can find thousands of other tech-related companies, Shopify started up in Ottawa, Canada.
 The company was founded in 2004 by Tobias Lütke, who is Shopify’s current CEO, Daniel Weinand, and Scott Lake.
 Nowadays, they have additional offices in Toronto, Montreal, Waterloo, and San Francisco.